 - 1/2 cup chopped pecans

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the eggs, sour cream and vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture and beat until combined.
-Spread half the batter into a greased 13-in. x 9-in. baking pan.
+Spread half the batter into a greased 13x9-in. baking pan.

 - In a small bowl, combine topping ingredients; sprinkle half of topping over batter.
 Dollop with remaining batter and sprinkle with topping.
-Bake at 325° for 40 minutes or until a knife inserted near the center comes out clean.
+Bake at 325° for 40 minutes or until a knife inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12-15 servings.

 Reviews forSour Cream Streusel Coffee Cake